 Heavier than air.
 High pressure gas.
 What's not lit, is like water and "falls" to either "Pond" and can ignite, or blow away.
+Fill voids w/ pea gravel to allow water to drain but not allow gas to pond.
 Dirty gas & produces soot.
 Mount Holes UP.
 Can run smaller hoses LONG distances.
 Use darker glass or Lava rocks to avoid seeing soot.
 Always leak test.
 If you Smell Gas, Leak Test AGAIN.

 Lighter than air.
 Low pressure gas.
 What's not lit, goes up & ignite in your face.
 Cleaner gas.
 Holes up or down (best up).
 Overstate what you need in BTU's.
 Bigger not better w/ burners; or burns faster than can supply = low flames.
 Run 1-2x size of the pipe they say; min 3/4" pipe; best >1" as its the "fuel tank".
 Leak Test

 Flare fittings are also called compression fittings are rounded - see above - and the males sides are designed to "seat" into the female sides (to become one).
 If you thread tape them then they cannot seat into one another and WILL Leak; if not now, later.

 Most people don't realize LP/ Propane tanks have 2 sets of connection threads; an outer (Acme) set and an inner (POL) set.
 Outer is for Low Pressure and is most common; grills, heaters, etc. Inner threads are for High Pressure connections and filling the tank.
 They are REVERSE THREADED = Lefty tighty!
 For our regulators push in the black hand wheel and turn to the left to tighten.
 When snug, stop.